Learn from leaders who are pioneering a more open world.

 Marianne Elliott is National Director for ActionStation - a movement to reignite participation in our democracy and restore 'people power' by building a community of active citizens, and facilitating collective social action for progressive change.

 Sir Geoffery is a distinguished public servant and lawyer who has held several prominent political positions - including Minister of Justice, Environment, Deputy Prime Minister and prime Minister.
-He joins us to open a conversation about how a constitution can help democracy in New Zealand.
+He joined us to open a conversation about how a constitution can help democracy in New Zealand.

 Liz was appointed to the role of Government Statistician and Chief Executive of Statistics NZ in August 2013.
 Liz is passionate about evidence-driven decision-making and sees her role is to ensure New Zealand decision-makers at all levels have access to quality information.